Lewan24/DatabasesBackupServiceDotNet/README.md

 - In 'Actions' section click 'New...', select 'Start a program' from list on the top of window, then click 'Browse...' and select application service.

 After these actions the task is ready and will trigger every day at 6.00 am in this specific example.

-On linux there is no task scheduler, so probably in the future, I will add functionallity to the service that automatically will be running every some selected time.
-(The problem is that, the service-console will be oppened 24/7 // need to think on it)
+On linux there is no task scheduler, so the best way is just write a simple bash script to run service.
+And set the script to be run on some period of time regularly.

 ## Email informing functionallity
 Inside application there is an additional service that handles sending emails.

 You can set all settings in appsettings.json like which emails should be sent, who will receive these emails, and of cource email sender credentials to let service use them for sending emails to receivers.

 By default the email provider is disabled in settings, so you don't need to enable it or set any options for email provider, the service will not run if the provider si disabled in settings.

 ### Email send protocol